thalesbertaglia/enelvo/README.md

 If you have any questions, comments, suggestions or problems with Enelvo, please feel free to [contact me](http://thalesbertaglia.com).

 ## Acknowledgements
-Many people were fundamental in carrying out this project (and my master's in general), so I would like to thank some of them.
+Many people were fundamental in carrying out this project (and my master's in general), so I would like to thank some of them:

-Huge thanks to Graça Nunes, Henrico Brum, Rafael Martins, Raphael Silva, and Thiago Pardo, who devoted a (big) portion of their valuable time to annotate the corpus that served as the basis for this project.
+Graça Nunes, Henrico Brum, Rafael Martins, Raphael Silva, and Thiago Pardo, who devoted a (big) portion of their valuable time to annotate the corpus that served as the basis for this project.

-Thanks to Marcos Treviso for helping me organise and implement many parts os this project, and for teaching me a great deal of what I know about NLP.
+Marcos Treviso for helping me organise and implement many parts os this project, and for teaching me a great deal of what I know about NLP.

+Carolina Coimbra and Thiago D'Ávila, for being the first ones to use Enelvo, for reporting many bugs, and for suggesting valuable improvements to the tool.

-Thanks to all my fellow labmates from NILC for helping throughout my whole master's.
+All my fellow labmates from NILC for helping throughout my whole master's.

 Thank you all! 😬